fablabbcn/smartcitizen-docs/docs/Smart Citizen Kit.md

     - **Normal**: no problem! **Slow fading in the LED.**
     - **Warning**: can take readings, but can't save them in the sdcard or can't send them to the platform (problem with network).
 Data is stored in the onboard Flash memory and will be saved after the problem is solved - either network comes back or the sdcard is OK. **Partial blink in LED.**
     - **Error**: can't take readings.
 Either there is "no time", or there is a big problem that prevents data to be read. **Full fast blink in LED.**

+    :bulb: Remember, you can check your SCK firmware version quickly following this [guide](/Guides/getting%20started/Getting%20firmware%20information/).

 #### <span class="led small red"> </span> Setup mode